yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/install-yugabyte-platform/install-software/openshift.md

 </ul>

-To install Yugabyte Platform on an OpenShift cluster, you can use Operator or the Helm tool.
+To install Yugabyte Platform on an OpenShift cluster, you can use Yugabyte Platform Operator or the Helm tool.

 ## Prerequisites